 Pharmacy College Admissions Test – PCAT

-PharmCAS Code 104
+Use PCAT PharmCAS Code 104

-|PCAT TEST WINDOWS||REGULAR REGISTRATION DEADLINE|
+|PCAT TEST DATES||REGULAR REGISTRATION DEADLINE|

 Kaplan Test Prep has been named the official test prep provider for the Pharmacy College Admissions Test (PCAT).
 The announcement comes in conjunction with the launch of the Kaplan Test Prep and AACP co-sponsored Foundations of the Future Pharmacist Program, which seeks to make PCAT prep more accessible to all students.
 As part of this program, Kaplan will significantly reduce tuition for its PCAT prep programs (on site; online On Demand; and live, online Classroom Anywhere) and will be offering tuition assistance.

 Studies of PCAT scores and Pharm.D. program GPA show a correlation between success on the PCAT and success in Pharm.D. programs.
 Members of AACP believe that students who prepare for the PCAT are more likely to succeed in a Pharm.D. program as well.

 Test of English as a Foreign Language (TOEFL)